spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 ![](create.png)

-### Create security group
+### Create firewall

-Now we will create a security group to allow access to our application.
-Spinnaker only allows you to attach ingress sources based on another security group, so we first must create a base security group via the aws console to allow traffic on port 8080.
+Now we will create a firewall to allow access to our application.
+Spinnaker only allows you to attach ingress sources based on another firewall, so we first must create a base security group via the aws console (AWS Security Groups map to Firewalls in Spinnaker) to allow traffic on port 8080.

 ![](group1.png)